ExpediaGroup/vsync/website/docs/getstarted/config.md

 `syncPath` : consul kv path where vsync has to store its meta data (default: "vsync/")

 `dataPaths` : array of vault paths / mounts which needs to be synced
+> Deprecated after v0.0.1, replaced by mounts in origin and destination

 `log.level` : level of logs that needs to be printed to output; options: info | debug (default: "info")